 As you develop your training proposal, consider incorporating a mix of training types to keep things fresh.

 The organization can also have diverse priorities and training needs, which may require a tailored approach in your proposal.
-Here are a few ways to adapt the training proposal for different contexts.
+Here are a few ways to adapt the training proposal for different contexts:

 - Target specific skills: Identify the precise skills or competencies to be addressed by the training, and design the program accordingly.
 For instance, if the focus is on improving communication skills, create a training program that concentrates on active listening, conflict resolution, and non-verbal communication.